🧡 Skip to main content🔍 Skip to search

 Ping router…

 Ping the gateway & router.
-Another possible problem may lay in gateway.
-Let us add Run CMD Command Action and configure it exactly as in previous step.
-Except that IP address has to be substituted with that of your gateway.
+Another possible problem may lie in the gateway.
+Let us add the Run CMD Command Action and configure it exactly as in the previous step.
+Except that the IP address has to be substituted with that of your gateway.

 Enter ping 192.168.1.1 >gateway.txt into the Command line input.